-Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares exclude a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 170,855,104 ordinary shares issued but deemed to be not outstanding, consisting of : (i) the 167,255,104 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, and (ii) the 3,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, assuming that the underwriters will not exercise their option to purchase additional ADSs.
+Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares as of the date of this prospectus exclude a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 169,294,128 ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, consisting of: (i) the 165,694,128 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, and (ii) the 3,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, assuming that the underwriters will not exercise their option to purchase additional ADSs.
+Among the ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, an aggregate of 9,400,000 ordinary shares underlying share awards are subject to accelerated vesting and will become outstanding upon completion of this offering, including (i) 3,600,000 ordinary shares held by River Jade Holdings Limited and (ii) 5,800,000 ordinary shares held by TMF Trust (HK) Limited.